demisto/content/Packs/Core/Playbooks/playbook-Remote_WMI_Process_Execution_README.md

 * Provide guidance for manual process termination if the automated action fails.

-* Isolate the endpoint to prevent further compromise if malicious activity is confirmed.
+* Propose endpoint isolation to prevent further compromise if malicious activity is confirmed.

 ## Dependencies